hungweitseng/CS202-MMA/README.md

 ## How to start

 To begin, you need to first form a group and setup the environment for developing your project.
-You should set up a machine or a virtual machine (highly recommended) using VMWare/VirtualBox (you may obtain the license of VMWare from the CSE department IT/the later is free) with a clean <b> Ubuntu 20.04</b> installation using ISO from https://ubuntu.com/download/desktop.
+You should set up a machine or a virtual machine (highly recommended) using VMWare/VirtualBox (you may obtain the license of VMWare from the CSE department IT/the later is free) with a clean **Ubuntu 20.04** installation using ISO from https://ubuntu.com/download/desktop.
 Your virtual machine should at least have 4GB of physical memory and 2 processors.
 After setting up this virtual machine image, don't forget to install essential packages including make and git.
-It's your task to figure out how to use VMWare/VirtualBox and Ubuntu Linux commands. **Google and stackoverflow are your good friends and if you did not show sufficient amount of efforts in looking for solutions but directly asking for help from teaching support staffs, we have the right to refuse giving an answer to your questions.**
+It's your task to figure out how to use VMWare/VirtualBox ,Ubuntu Linux commands as well as the skills of accessing, managing github repos. **Google and stackoverflow are your good friends and if you did not show sufficient amount of efforts in looking for solutions but directly asking for help from teaching support staffs, we have the right to refuse giving an answer to your questions.**

 Then, you need to clean the code from https://github.com/hungweitseng/CS202-MMA.git